AcidJunkie303/TSqlScriptAnalyzer/README.md

 - CodeRegion should only contain two properties: Begin and End.
 Both of them are of type CodeLocation.
   CodeLocation have the following two properties: Line and Column
 - Scripts which contain errors should not be take part of the analysis
+- Remove IssueReporter.Report() extension methods.
+Instead, every script should provide the database name.
+Passing in the IScriptModel is easier but sometime, when the script contains additional USE DATABASE statements, the real database name can be a different one

 ### Resiliency / Robustness